bodywork-ml/bodywork-docs/docs/cli_reference.md

     STAGE_NAME
 ```

 Clones the chosen branch of a Git repository containing a Bodywork ML project and then executes the named stage.
-This is equivalent to installing all the 3rd party Python package requirements specified in the stage's `requirement.txt` file, and then executing `python NAME_OF_EXECUTABLE_PYTHON_MODULE.py` as defined in the stage's `config.ini`.
+This is equivalent to installing all the 3rd party Python package requirements specified in the stage's `requirement.txt` file, and then executing `python NAME_OF_EXECUTABLE_PYTHON_MODULE.py` as defined for the stage in `bodywork.yaml`.
 See [Configuring Stages](user_guide.md#configuring-stages) for more information.
 The Bodywork stage-runner will be started wherever the command is called.

 !!! warning ""
     This command is intended for use by Bodywork containers and it is not recommended for use during Bodywork project development on your local machine.